 Assistance is available to School of Education graduate students.
 To be eligible for all forms of financial aid, submit your Free Application for Federal Student Aid (FAFSA) by the listed deadline.
 See all dates and all graduate-specific forms of aid here.

 After reviewing all requirements for the School of Education’s counseling graduate programs, get started on your application.
-For any questions or additional information, contact Admissions for the School of Education at 877-299-7547 or set up an appointment with an enrollment counselor.
+For any questions or additional information, contact a graduate enrollment counselor.